MiQettin/hour_tracking_python/README.md

     - matplotlib
     - tkcalendar

 Tkinter is included with most Python distributions.
+In Linux check the instructions above.

 ## Data Files